Print this article

 Gangster film star Hiroki Matsukata reels in giant tuna

-TOKYO (TR) – TV personality and yakuza gangster pic star Hiroki Matsukata (“Yakuza Tai G-Men” and “The Yakuza Papers” series) snagged a 2.73-meter-long, 325-kilogram black tuna in a tuna fishing contest off the coast of Yamaguchi Prefecture in southern Japan on Monday.
+TOKYO (TR) – TV personality and yakuza gangster pic star Hiroki Matsukata (“Yakuza Tai G-Men” and “Battles Without Honor and Humanity” series) snagged a 2.73-meter-long, 325-kilogram black tuna in a bluefin fishing contest off the coast of Yamaguchi Prefecture in southern Japan on Sunday.

 Sold at auction at the famed Tsukiji Fish Market in Tokyo on Wednesday, the tuna netted Matsukata 4.37 million yen, which he split with the captain of the boat.
-That day he also brought sashimi samples for the guests on a Fuji TV variety show, who pronounced it delicious.
+That day he also brought sashimi samples for the guests on a Fuji TV variety show.

 Matsukata, 67, fought the big fish for an hour and a half before landing it — far longer than any of his on-screen battles with bad guys.
 He looks likely to win the contest, which runs to November 27.
 The first prize is an unspecified quantity of two local specialties: rice and sea urchin eggs.